smart-fun/Recycler/README.md

 }
 ```

 And the Recycler itself.
-It just needs to returns the class of the holder.
+It just needs to return the class of the holder.

 ``` java